An SLE$_2$ loop measure: An loop measure

 \subsection{From annuli to Riemann surfaces}

-Let us now explain how to get, from the family of measures $\mu^\#_{A}$, a family of measures on loops on any Riemann surface.
-We will then recall how such a family can alternatively be seen as a conformally invariant family of measures taking values in (some power of) the determinant line bundle.
+Let us now explain how to get, from the family of measures $\mu^\#_{A}$, a family of measures $\mu_\Si$ on loops on any Riemann surface satisfying a nice conformal covariance property.
+We will then recall how this covariance can be absorbed by an algebraic structure (namely the determinant line bundle): we will describe how to build from $\mu_\Si$ a (formally) conformally invariant family of measures taking values in (some power of) the determinant line bundle.